 The principal activities of the Company are those of investment holding and provision of management services.
-The principal activities of the subsidiaries are disclosed in Note 5 to the financial statements.
+The principal activities of the subsidiaries are the manufacturing and trading of furniture and wood-based products, and investment holding.

 There have been no significant changes in the nature of these activities during the financial year.